It’s easy to feel like you have too many clothes when your closet is overflowing and you can’t find anything to wear.

 You’ll also be able to get rid of what doesn’t suit your body type much easier.

-A huge reason we end up with too many clothes is that we buy things without trying them on first and then reliase that they don’t suit or fit.
+A huge reason we end up with too many clothes is that we buy things without trying them on first and then realise that they don’t suit or fit.
 When you don’t return these items, you end up with more clothes in the back of your wardrobe that you never wear.
+And a credit card bill.

 Everything in your closet should be worn!
 If its not being worn, then what is the point in keeping it?